 2. Remove Alcohol

-Alcohol increases cancer risk.
+Unfortunately, alcohol increases cancer risk.
 Wine, beer, and spirits ALL turn into acetaldehyde when broken down in the body which can damage our cell’s DNA and turn them into cancer.
+This is definitely something we want to avoid.
 Acetaldehyde also interferes with the absorption of nutrients that would otherwise be used to repair damage and keep your cells healthy, such as Vitamins A, B, C, D, and E.

 Alcohol increases risk for 6 different types of cancer:

 - Oral (technically mouth, larynx and pharynx cancers)